dyninst/dyninst/README.md

 but are not tested.
 After the CMake step concludes, you will have appropriate Makefiles or equivalent and can build Dyninst.

-We require CMake 3.0 as a minimum on all systems.
-CMake will automatically search for dependencies and download them when not found.
 If you are cross-compiling Dyninst, including builds for various Cray and Intel MIC systems, you will either need a toolchain file that specifies how to properly cross-compile, or you will need to